 In nature, cats scratch on trees to stretch their bodies and maintain their claws.
-If left without a similar outlet in your home, you may have noticed your cat replicating this behavior on your furniture or drapes.
+If left without a similar outlet in your home, you may notice your cat replicating this behavior on your furniture or drapes.

-You can find all sorts of scratchers on the market made from corrugated cardboard or wrapped in sisal.
-But scratch posts can be fun to make and can be customized to match your décor.
+You can find all sorts of scratchers on the market from ones wrapped in sisal to ones made from corrugated cardboard.
+But scratching posts can be fun to make and can be customized to match your décor.

 What You’ll Need

-- Tree Log – Recommend using a hardwood like Oak, Maple or Redwood with the bark intact.
+Tree log: We recommend using a hardwood like oak, maple or redwood with the bark intact.
 The log should be at least 2 inches in diameter and around 3 feet in length.
-We’re repurposing a Walnut limb that came down in a storm.
+We’re repurposing a walnut limb that came down in a storm.

-- Scrap Wood for Base - We’re using ¾-inch plywood at least 16 inches square.
+Scrap wood for the base: We use ¾-inch plywood at least 16 inches square.
 Just make sure it’s non-toxic and unfinished.

-- A Carpet Square or remnant at least 16 inches square – You can get either from a home improvement or flooring store.
+A carpet square or remnant: It should be at least 16 inches square.
+You can get it either from a home improvement or flooring store.

 - Two (2) 3-inch wood screws

-- An electric drill/screw driver with bits and driver heads
+- Electric drill/screwdriver with bits and driver heads

 - Eye and ear protection

 - Optional: Sisal cord rope from a home improvement store.
 Sisal comes in a variety of widths.
-The wider the rope, the longer it will last.
+The wider the rope, the longer it lasts.
 You’ll need approximately 50 feet of rope.

-2. Optional - Vertically staple one end of your sisal rope to the bottom of your log.
+- Optional: Vertically staple one end of your sisal rope to the bottom of your log.
 Begin to wrap the rope as tightly as possible around the log until you get around 6 inches from the top of the log.
 Vertically staple that end and trim any remaining rope.
-Make sure you staple vertically to prevent your cat from catching claws on the staples.
+Make sure you staple vertically to prevent your cat from catching her claws on the staples.

-3. Cut your plywood base to the desired dimension.
-We’re using an 18-inch square carpet tile for this scratcher.
-Use the sand paper to smooth any rough edges.
+- Cut your plywood base to the desired dimension.
+We use an 18-inch square carpet tile for this scratcher.
+Sandpaper helps to smooth any rough edges.

-7. Peel the backing off the double sided tape and affix your carpet square to the base.
+- Peel the backing off the double-sided tape and affix your carpet square to the base.
 Try to align the edge of the carpet square flush with the edge of your plywood base.

-Initially, your cat may be tentative to the presence of this new element to your home.
-So be patient and reward to reinforce positive interactions until he or she gets the hang of it.
+Initially, your cat may be tentative to the presence of this new element in your home.
+So, be patient and reward your cat to reinforce positive interactions until he or she gets the hang of it.

-For other ideas for bringing enrichment to your cat’s day, check out the Purina ONE® Cat Journal.
+For other game ideas for bringing enrichment to your cat’s day, check out our Pet Expertise page.